Verify a record →

 }

-When appending a new attestation to a record that already has signatures, existing attestations are validated before the new one is added.
+When appending a new attestation to a record that already has signatures, existing attestations should be validated before the new one is added.
 The signatures array is always stripped before CID computation, so the signing payload is stable regardless of how many attestations are present.

 Verification iterates over each entry in the signatures array and validates it independently.